Causa Wulff: Further developments

 In January 2013, a report by the State Police Office in Hanover became public indicated that the investigators were not able to find evidence of corruption that could be used in court.
 Wulff's mother-in-law had confirmed his statement regarding the cash gifts to her daughter.
 According to Wulff, he had used the money to pay for the hotel.
 Furthermore, investigators confirmed the legality of Wulff's room upgrade at a Munich hotel by David Groenewold in 2008.
 Since Wulff had the right to be reimbursed for this trip by the State of Lower Saxony, he did not derive a personal benefit from the upgrade.
 According to the investigators, this refuted the claims of corruption levelled at Wulff.

 On January 26, 2013, German media reported about a letter from David Groenewold to Wulff dated September 29, 2008.
 The letter had been turned over by the State Chancellery of Lower Saxony to the district attorney's office in Hanover in late 2012.
 In the letter, Groenewold had asked Wulff for support in the marketing of his movie John Rabe.
 In particular, the letter referred to the Siemens which Groenewold had not yet managed to secure as a sponsor.
 In late 2008, Wulff wrote a letter to Siemens CEO Peter Loescher and asked him to support the movie.
 The district attorney's office subsequently called on two of Wulff's former aides as witnesses in the investigation.

 In February 2013 further details emerged about Wulff's personal finances between 2007 and 2011.
 According to the district attorney leading the investigation, Wulff found himself in a permanently strained financial situation with a bank account that was at times more than 80,000 in the red.

 In March 2013 the Hanover district attorney offered to settle the case in exchange for a fine.
 On April 9, Wulff announced that he had rejected this deal.
-Three days later the prosecution filed corruption charges against Wulf.
-The only remaining allegation against him concerned a Munich hotel and food bill of 770 euro paid by Groenwold.
+Three days later the prosecution filed corruption charges against Wulff.
+The only remaining allegation against him concerned a Munich hotel and food bill of 770 euro paid by Groenewold.
 On August 27, 2013, the Hanover regional court announced that it would try Wulff on accepting unfair advantages, after downgrading the initial corruption charges.